AgoraIO/video-sdk-samples-android/README.md

   quality in your app.

-## Run this project
+## Run a sample project

-To run the sample projects in this folder, take the following steps:
+To run a sample projects in this folder, take the following steps:

 1. Clone the Git repository by executing the following command in a terminal window: